NovikovaOlga/Mask/README.md

 ## 🎭 Augmented reality app.

 ## 🚀 Capabilities
-<p> Allows you to try on glasses, mustache and masks for yourself. </p>
+<p> Allows you to try on glasses, mustache and masks for yourself.
+It is also possible to take a photo. </p>

 <p>
  <img style="width: 180px;" src="https://github.com/NovikovaOlga/Mask/blob/main/screens/screen1.PNG">